Professor Paul Lowe

 Paul is an award-winning photographer, whose work is represented by Panos Pictures, and who has been published in Time, Newsweek, Life, The Sunday Times Magazine, The Observer and The Independent amongst others.
 He has covered breaking news the world over, including the fall of the Berlin Wall, Nelson Mandela’s release, famine in Africa, the conflict in the former Yugoslavia and the destruction of Grozny.

-He is a consultant to the World Press Photo foundation in Amsterdam, on online education of professional photojournalists in the majority world.
+I am a consultant to the VII foundation and Academy on online education of professional photojournalists in the majority world.
 His book, Bosnians, documenting 10 years of the war and post-war situation in Bosnia, was published in April 2005 by Saqi books.
 He regularly contributes to international and national conferences in Photography, Media and Education, and has published chapters in edited books on these themes as well.

 My main research interests lies in two areas, photojournalism and documentary photography and e learning.